 However, based on the variability from player traffic, most games don’t need peak capacity 24/7.
 To automatically handle changing capacity needs based on your current player demand, Amazon GameLift autoscales the number of instances up and down throughout the day.
 While it’s hard to know what daily demand will look like for all games, we estimated that the hourly average runs at 50% of peak capacity.
 With auto-scaling, that brings the cost down just under $36,000 for the month.

-First, integrate Amazon GameLift into your game client and server using the AWS SDK and the Amazon GameLift Server SDK.
-Then, upload your game server to Amazon GameLift in your AWS Account, and use the Amazon GameLift console to set up fleets of computing resources and deploy your game.
+First, integrate Amazon GameLift into your game client and server using the Amazon SDK and the Amazon GameLift Server SDK.
+Then, upload your game server to Amazon GameLift in your Amazon Web Services Account, and use the Amazon GameLift console to set up fleets of computing resources and deploy your game.
 When your players connect, you can monitor your fleet through the Amazon GameLift console.
-You can also integrate Amazon GameLift with your custom game services like identity or matchmaking using the AWS SDK.
+You can also integrate Amazon GameLift with your custom game services like identity or matchmaking using the Amazon SDK.

 The Amazon GameLift Server SDK contains C++ and C# versions of the Amazon GameLift Server SDK and an Unreal Engine plugin to accelerate integration into Unreal Engine game servers.
-Amazon GameLift supports game servers that run on Windows Server 2012 R2 or Amazon Linux.
+Amazon GameLift supports game servers that run on Windows Server 2012 R2 or Amazon Linux 2.

 No, you are not required to authenticate players.
 However, you are required to provide a unique, non-personally identifiable player ID for each user.
 Learn more in the Integrating a Game Client section of the Amazon GameLift Developer Guide.
-Your game client must authenticate to your servers on Amazon GameLift using your AWS credentials.
-To learn more about how to set up and configure AWS credentials, please visit the Amazon GameLift Developer Guide.
+Your game client must authenticate to your servers on Amazon GameLift using your Amazon Web Services credentials.
+To learn more about how to set up and configure Amazon Web Services credentials, please visit the Amazon GameLift Developer Guide.

 You can track performance and health metrics for your game servers to discover and investigate issues.
 You can debug fleets during build extraction, installation, and runtime validation by downloading fleet creation logs from the Events tab in the Amazon GameLift Console.
 You can also remotely access individual instances in a fleet to inspect status, debug problems, or connect debugging tools.
 To remotely access instances, you can use either Windows Remote Desktop for Windows or SSH for Linux.
 You can also use Amazon GameLift Local to emulate a subset of the Amazon GameLift API so you can debug game server code locally on your development machine.
 Visit our Amazon GameLift Developer Guide to learn more about debugging and Amazon GameLift Local.